What variations of a will do we know?

 If the deceased has no relatives, the inheritance goes to the state as a so-called “legacy”.
 If the deceased had, for example, one property and some funds in addition, it would certainly be a pity to divide the property among the survivors.
 We have a lot of experience of how such situations end.
 If it is possible, it is preferable to leave the estate to one person and pay out the others.
 Indeed, it may be impossible to reach an agreement after the death of the “patriarch” of the family.
 Especially in situations where part of the family lives in the inherited house and part of the family sees it only as a source of income and does not want to invest in its improvement.

-In the case of heirs who inherit by operation of law or by will, a “universal succession” occurs.
+In the case of heirs who inherit by operation of law or by will, a “universal succession”occurs.
 This means that they inherit everything in a certain proportion, and there are so-called non-nominal heirs.
-They are entitled to a certain share of the inheritance regardless of the will or legacy.
+They are entitled to a compulsory share of the inheritance regardless of the will or legacy.
 This makes problems typically just in the situation where the dominant asset of the testator is the estate and the rest is not really worth much.
 The non-negligible heirs are the children, and if they do not inherit, their descendants.
 A minor non-domiciliary heir must receive at least three-quarters of his or her legal share of the inheritance.
 A minor is entitled to one quarter.

 Let’s explain this with an example: